AaltoSciComp/NoBSC/content/index.rst

    :hidden:

    practical-info
+   finnish-rse-meetup
+   registration
    program-submissions
+   schedule

 Aalto Scientific Computing (ASC) invites you to its early 2026 meetup - a gathering of everyone interested in supporting scientific computing (and a celebration of the diverse work that makes it all possible).
 Aalto Otaniemi Campus, 2-4 February 2026.

+**The first half is a "Finnish RSE meetup", the second half is "NoBSC" and more targeted to service staff.
+The middle day has events that are interesting to both audiences.
+People can attend both halves, but we expect many attendees will only attend one half or the other.**

 **Who is this for?** We especially welcome people who support academic research through computing and data expertise in universities and